 Who made that happen?
 You did.
 You and your commitment to and compassion for these creatures.
 So?
 Thank you for taking the time to look at this website.
 I know it’s not the only site out there with (hopefully) useful information feeding cats.

-Thank you all for your many helpful suggestions.
-Thank you for sharing your own compelling stories and questions and for being part of our virtual Team Feed-Cats-Way-Better.
-We should all get snazzy t-shirts and hold a flash mob in Times Square or something.
+I appreciate the many helpful suggestions I get from site visitors.
+Thank you for sharing your own compelling stories, your victories, and your challenges.
+Thanks for being part of our virtual Team Feed-Cats-Way-Better club.
+We should all get snazzy t-shirts and hold a flash mob or something.

 I’m honored to be on the team with you.
 Thank you.